D. J. Carton: College career

 Carton was named the Big Ten preseason freshman of the year, but Florida State transfer CJ Walker started ahead of him at point guard to begin the season.
 Carton scored a season-high 19 points on December 15, 2019, in a 84–71 loss to Minnesota.
 On January 26, 2020, Carton scored 17 points and had three assists in a win over Northwestern.
 He decided to take a leave of absence from the team on January 30, citing mental health issues.
 Carton averaged 10.4 points and 3.0 assists per game as a freshman, shooting 40% from 3-point range.
 Following the season, he opted to transfer from Ohio State.

 On April 15, 2020, Carton committed to continue his career at Marquette.
 He was granted immediate eligibility by the NCAA.
 Carton averaged 13 points, 4.1 rebounds and 3.4 assists per game.
 After the season, he announced he was entering the 2021 NBA draft and hiring an agent.

 Professional career

 Greensboro Swarm (2021–2022)

 After going undrafted in the 2021 NBA draft, Carton signed a contract with the Charlotte Hornets on August 7, 2021.
 However, he was waived on October 8.
 On October 24, he signed with the Greensboro Swarm as an affiliate player.

-Iowa Wolves (2022–present)
+Iowa Wolves (2022–2024)

 On November 2, 2022, Carton was named to the opening night roster for the Iowa Wolves.

+On October 19, 2023, Carton signed with the Minnesota Timberwolves, but was waived the next day.
+On October 29, he returned to Iowa.

+Toronto Raptors / Raptors 905 (2024)

+On February 21, 2024, Carton signed a 10-day contract with the Toronto Raptors and on March 2, he signed a two-way contract.
+On December 10, he was waived by the Raptors.

+San Diego Clippers (2025–present)

+On January 29, 2025, Carton joined the San Diego Clippers.